 I just produced this new kid called Lil Uzi Vert, who is just a killer on the mic.
 He is one of the future young guns that are really pioneering the sound.

-Steve Aoki will be at SunFest Friday night, April 29 at the Ford Stage, from 9:30pm until 11pm.
-Admission is included in your ticket to SunFest (One day pass at $45).
-SunFest takes place along the Intracoastal Waterway in downtown West Palm Beach.
-The festival grounds are on Flagler Drive.
-Banyan Boulevard to Lakeview Drive lie at the north and south boundaries, respectively.
-Full event information is available at the SunFest website and VisitWPB.
+Steve Aoki perfromed in SunFest Friday night, April 29 at the Ford Stage, from 9:30pm until 11pm.
+SunFest takes place along the Intracoastal Waterway in downtown West Palm Beach every year at the end of April or first week of May.
+Full event information is always available at SunFest website and VisitWPB.

 Read a Recent Interview with Steve Aoki, one of the Main Headliners to SunFest 2016 in West Palm Beach.
 Check Also Photos and Music from Steve Aoki.